volkerholloh/phoenix-ansible/README.md

 ### Create a vault

-Ansible Vault is used to encrypt sensitive data, including database credentials and secret keys.

-To create a new vault, run the following command:
+Ansible Vault is used to encrypt sensitive data, such as database credentials and secret keys.
+To create a new vault:

 ```bash
 ansible-vault create group_vars/hosts/vault
 ```

-To avoid typing the vault password every time you run a task, store the password in a file:
+To avoid entering the vault password for each task, store it in a file:

 ```bash
 echo 'my_vault_password' > .vault_pass